 Where to find Wedge LIVE during a time of transition

-Wedge LIVE grew up on the micro-blogging platform called Twitter.
-It’s the format that suits me best and it’s fostered an incredible community, so it’s been hard to watch the destruction of the platform.
+Wedge LIVE grew up on twitter.
+It’s the format that suits me best and it’s fostered an incredible local community, so it’s been hard to watch its destruction.

 The Wedge LIVE podcast is available wherever you get your podcasts.
 Video content and podcast episodes are posted to youtube.com/wedgelive.